telerik/kendo-react-inputs/docs/slider-overview.md

     );
 ```

 The `fixedtickwidth` option sets the width between each two ticks along the track.
 Its value must be set in pixels.
 When this option is enabled the component will be resized in order to fit all the ticks with the corresponding tick width.
+If no `fixedTickWidth` options is set the component will adjust the size of the ticks in order for the sum to match the actual size of the component.

 ```html
     class SliderContainer extends React.Component {